rawify/BitSet.js/README.md

 ---
 Alternative constructor to pass a hex string

+BitSet.Random(n=32)
+---
+Create a random BitSet with a maximum length of n bits

 Coding Style
 ===
 As every library I publish, bitset.js is also built to be as small as possible after compressing it with Google Closure Compiler in advanced mode.
 Thus the coding style orientates a little on maxing-out the compression rate.
 Please make sure you keep this style if you plan to extend the library.